-- 2.2.1 There have been no material adjustments required to the financial statements which were published in draft form in June.
-A number of minor adjustments and updates have been made to disclosures.
-A minor and de minimis adjustment in relation to the recovery of additional VAT on a Tyne Pedestrian Tunnel contract of £56k will be made in the 2015/16 accounts, where it will have a positive impact on the Tunnels reserves.
-The final Annual Report and Accounts is attached as Appendix 1. - 2.3 Arrangements to secure economy, efficiency and effectiveness in the use of resources - 2.3.1 As part of the audit of the Authority's accounts, the External Auditor is required to assess the Authority's arrangements to secure economy, efficiency and effectiveness in the use of resources, commonly referred to as the Value for Money (VFM) assessment.

-2.3.2 At the time of writing their report, the external auditors have assessed that NECA had proper arrangements in place to secure economy, efficiency and effectiveness in its use of resources, and anticipate issuing an unqualified VFM opinion.
+- 2.2.1 There have been no material adjustments required to the financial statements for 2014/15 which were published in draft form in June.
+A minor de minimis adjustment in relation to the recovery of additional VAT on a Tyne Pedestrian Tunnel contract of £56k will be made in the 2015/16 accounts, where it will have a positive impact on the Tunnel reserves.
+The final Annual Report and Accounts are attached as Appendix 4. - 2.3 Arrangements to secure economy, efficiency and effectiveness in the use of resources - 2.3.1 As part of the audit of the Authority's accounts, the External Auditor is required to assess the Authority's arrangements to secure economy, efficiency and effectiveness in the use of resources, commonly referred to as the Value for Money (VFM) assessment. - 2.3.2 At the time of writing their report, the external auditors have assessed that NECA had proper arrangements in place to secure economy, efficiency and effectiveness in its use of resources, and anticipate issuing an unqualified VFM opinion.